-Planning for retirement takes some level of strategy because it requires us to consider not only how to build wealth but how to protect it as well.
+Planning for retirement requires us to consider not only how to build wealth but how to protect it.
 Employers offer 401(k)s to address the first need, but careful planning can help us ensure our money stays with us.
 While you can’t get a 401(k) tax deduction, 401(k) plans make it possible to lower your taxable income.
-So, you face fewer income taxes come time to withdraw.
 A financial advisor could help you put a tax strategy together for your investments and retirement savings.
 Here’s how you can reduce your tax liability with your 401(k) and focus on savings.

 When you make contributions to your 401(k), you do it on a pretax basis.
 Essentially, some of the money earned through your work goes directly into the account before taxes can take a bite out of it.
 That reduction from your take-home pay shrinks your taxable income.
 As a result, you pay less income tax.